joshsdesk/SnowTracs/README.md

 2. Create a feature branch.
 3. Make your changes and submit a pull request.

-Let's make SnowTrack even better together!
+Let's make SnowTracs even better together!

 ---